cultivate-hfc/gfc-api-docs/source/includes/_consensus_history.md

 The Consensus History API provides a stream of aggregate forecasts derived from forecasts submitted in the HFC benchmark condition.
 Each time a user submits a forecast in the benchmark condition, the consensus forecasts for that question's answers are recalculated.
 This endpoint provides a historical record of each consensus forecast change.

-Within HFC, the consensus is calculated using 5 different aggregation algorithms: mean, median, voting, logit, and l2e.
-There are 25 variants of those 5 algorithms being calculated, so each time a forecast is submitted, 25 new consensus history records are created.
+Within HFC, the consensus is calculated using an aggregation algorithm called logit.
+The logit aggregation method is an extremizing method that uses a weighted geometric mean to aggregate forecasts.
+Forecaster weights are calculated based on 3 factors: historical accuracy, the frequency with which the forecaster updates his or her forecasts, and whether the forecaster completed a training course.

 When using this API, you should always utilize the `created_after` parameter to pull only those records that have been created since you last accessed the API. **Do not attempt to pull** every record/page of the history.